-For a time they ate in silence, and Garrus noticed his headache was gone, as was the annoying tremor in his right eyelid.
+For a while they ate in silence, and Garrus noticed his headache was gone, as was the annoying tremor in his right eyelid.
 All he needed was some company, something to occupy his thoughts, drive away the memories.
 Something nice for a change.

-Shepard produced a tiny pocketknife and used it to cut the fruit and examine it.
+Shepard produced a pocketknife and used it to cut the fruit and examine it.
 Under the thin, silvery skin, there were two layers of different density, but no unpleasant little seeds or anything of the sort to impair the pleasure.
 The inner part was squishy and held almost all of the juice, so cutting it resulted in a sticky yellow puddle on the table.

 “Come on, Shepard.
 Just eat it whole, like this.
 You’re making a mess.”

 “You’ve got a big mouth and sharp teeth.
 I’d choke on it.”

 “Pfft.
 You humans think that every part of turian anatomy is out to get you.
 Claws that can shred your skin, heads that can knock you out, and teeth that can… rip your throats out?
 I’d expect someone like you to be immune to that kind of crap.
 Stupid leftovers after something that wasn’t even a war.
 I’m not saying there isn’t any of it on our side, but these myths of sharp body parts are…” He cringed and shook his head in distaste.

 “You’re saying your teeth only look sharp, but aren’t really.
 That it?”

 There was a challenge in her gaze, but with all the pomdargent juice smeared around her mouth, it was difficult to take her seriously.

 “See for yourself.”